California was a major center of activity during the Gold Rush in the mid-1800s.

 There is a lot of value in coming to see this area and you will get a great idea of what these kinds of towns looked like in their heyday when you visit this site.

-This little consonant-filled former mining town located in the Mojave Desert is a particularly interesting place to visit.
+This little consonant-filled former mining town located in the Mojave Desert is a particularly interesting place to visit and is also on the drive from LA to Las Vegas.

 The mine was the property of Curtis Howe Springer, of radio evangelist fame in the 1940s.
 He had planned to dig for minerals here, but instead, he decided to bottle the local spring water and sell it.
 He also opened a health resort here as well.